pip-templates-services/pip-client-data-dotnet/README.md

 ## Use

-Install the client NPM package as
+Install the client NuGet package as
 ```bash
 dotnet add package PipTemplatesClientData
 ```